larq/compute-engine/docs/build_arm.md

 custom LCE inference application.

 ## Cross-compiling LCE with Bazel ##
-To cross-compile a LCE inference program for ARM64 architecture, the bazel target needs to be build with ```--config=aarch64``` flag.
+To cross-compile an LCE inference program for the ARM64 architecture, the bazel target needs to be build with ```--config=aarch64``` flag.
 For example, to build the LCE benchmark tool, run the following command from LCE root directory: